-In the dynamic world of data, many professionals are still fixated on traditional patterns of data warehousing and ETL, even while their organizations are migrating to the cloud and adopting cloud-native data services.
-But the capabilities of the clouds have eclipsed traditional data architectures, and have upset the roles of data acquisition (“Extract”), logical processing (“Transform”), and populating a schema (“Load”).
+While rapid innovation drives huge opportunities for data teams, many professionals are still fixated on traditional patterns of data warehousing and ETL, even while their organizations are migrating to the cloud and adopting cloud-native data services.
+But the capabilities of the clouds have eclipsed traditional data architectures, and have upset the roles of data acquisition ("Extract"), logical processing ("Transform"), and populating a schema ("Load").

 Central to this transformation are two shifts.
 First, the unmatched scalability of cloud databases which maintains classic table structures while separating storage and compute.
 Secondly, the rise of data lakes that catalyzed the transition from ETL to ELT and paved the way for niche paradigms such as Reverse ETL and Zero-ETL.
 Still, these methods have been overshadowed by EtLT — the predominant approach reshaping today's data landscape.